ljw20180420/rearr/README.md

 - [ ] Use explicit base in shiny app microHomology
 - [ ] Add shiny app to predict indel events
 - [ ] Add shiny app for kpLogo
-- [X] Avoid using system command in shiny app for better portability
 - [ ] Deploy to JCloud
 - [ ] Use probability language to inplement Gibbs sampling for predicting the frequencies of blunt end cleavage events
 - [ ] Move all downstream analyses to shiny App
 - [ ] Automatic document
-- [ ] Build a docker with only binary program, awk, sed, perl, bash scripts
 - [ ] Python program all run in shiny, so only need a python shiny docker
 - [ ] R program all run in shiny, so only need rocker/shiny-verse image
 ```